avvie/LCD-Screen-Effect/Readme.md

 ## LCD Screen Effect

-More experimentation with shader and learning, this thime it is an LCD Screen effect
+More experimentation with shaders, this time it is an LCD Screen effect

 You can change the resolution of the lcd screen, how you will sample the lcd_texture